 Large pieces of chicken bathed in delicious

-The Indian Spice Blend: Garam masala is complex combination of many spices that include cardamom, coriander, fennel, fenugreek, nutmeg, cinnamon, the list goes on.
+Garam masala, one of the spices used is complex combination of many spices.
+They include cardamom, ground coriander, fennel, fenugreek, nutmeg, cinnamon, the list goes on.
 This is why this is an amazing spice blend and allows you to achieve a wonderfully flavorful curry.

 Slices of orange and green skinned acorn squash on a pewter plate

-What happens when all the chicken is eaten?
-You’ll need something to mop it up.
-I have the easiest naan bread recipe (< click for link).
+What happens when all the chicken has been eaten?
+You’ll need something to mop up the curry sauce.
+I have the easiest Easy Naan Bread.
+You must always have naan with an Indian curry.

 Quick and Easy Chicken Madras